Armotik/NaurelliaCraftWebsite/readme.md

   - RegistrationFormType.php : Contains the registration form of the project
 - Repository : Contains the repositories of the project
     - UserRepository.php : Contains the user repository of the project
+    - ShopItemRepository.php : Contains the shop item repository of the project
     - UserIGRepository.php : Contains the user IG repository of the project
     - InfractionIGRepository.php : Contains the infraction IG repository of the project
 - Security : Contains the security files of the project